Danilus120/ExpensesApp/README.md

 ## ℹ️ General info

 Expenses app was created to help people control their finances.
-App is writed on next.js + added PWA.
+App is writed on next.js + Typescript + Firebase + PWA.

 ## 🎉 Project Overview

-The project have a homepage, authentication and dashboard.
+The project I have created taken me about 2 months.
+I have created it after comming home from my actual job.
+It have a homepage, authentication and dashboard with applications.
 After authentification, user can move around dashboard.
 Project has applied confirm modal and toasts notifications.

 Functions at dashboard: